ShardulDave/Online-FIR-Management-System/README.md

 A web application used to lodge complaints to the police officer.

-  * In India police complaint is called FIR.
+  * In India, a police complaint is called FIR.
   * **FIR-First Information Report**

 Home Page ![Home Page](https://github.com/ShardulDave/Online-FIR-Management-System/blob/master/pics/Picture1.png)